 And no one there you can kiss goodnight…”

 So goes the Luther Vandross hit.
 No one can deny it.
 A house is just that – a structure with foundations, roof, walls, ceiling, windows, and doors.
 It is fit for human habitation and is secure and comfortable protection against the elements of nature.

-As Luther very aptly puts it, a house can be called home once there is the presence of love within the confines of the physical structure.
+As Luther very aptly puts it, a house is home once there is the presence of love within the confines of the physical structure.

 With much love and care, a homeowner will want nothing better and strive for the improvement, beautification, and protection of the said home, including all items inside the premises.

 From a personal financial standpoint, a house is one of the most expensive.
 And, yet the most sound investment an individual can make.

 So it makes total sense to ensure that such an investment will withstand the ravages of time.
 By, of course, making it as sturdy and durable as possible.